31sy/HeterAug/README.md

 ```

 By default, the trained model will be saved in `./log/LIP_heteraug` directory.
 Please read the arguments for more details.
+The pre-trained resnet-101 model can be downloaded from the link [resnet101-imagenet](https://pan.baidu.com/s/1dO3xYIFfQFkxTcmZkYiGCg?pwd=f42r)
+提取码：f42r).

 ## Evaluation on the clean data